Kim Leadbeater: Parliamentary career

 At the 2024 general election, Leadbeater was elected to Parliament as MP for Spen Valley with 39.2% of the vote and a majority of 6,188.
 She is a backbencher MP.

 In an interview on episode 109 of the podcast Leading, she told Rory Stewart and Alastair Campbell that she finds being an MP "frustrating" and that she "doesn't particularly enjoy being an MP", before noting that it was a privileged and important role in public life.

 In September 2024, Leadbeater was drawn first in the ballot for private members' bills.
 She announced on 3 October 2024 that she would introduce a bill on assisted dying.
 She introduced the Terminally Ill Adults (End of Life) Bill in October.
 During November 2024, the prime minister, Keir Starmer, said the vote on Leadbeater's bill was "very important".
 Additionally, Starmer said they must invest in NHS care for all needs, "including end-of-life care."

 In response to MPs putting forward an amendment aimed at preventing the Bill being debated, Leadbeater noted how society's attitudes towards dying changed over the past decade.
 Leadbeater cited Rob Marris's Assisted Dying Bill of 2015, which was overwhelmingly rejected by MPs.
 In the last few days of debate, Leadbeater urged attention to be drawn towards the "families [of those] who are dying horrendous deaths", rather than debates about 'process'.

+In April 2026, due to over 1,000, Lords' amendments to Leadbeater's Bill, it ran out of parliamentary time when the parliamentary session was prorogued, without a carry-over motion, resulting in the termination of the Assisted dying bill's progress.

+In June 2026, Labour MP Lauren Edwards, said that she would be re-introducing a PMB to the Commons, identical to the one which had previously been talked out in the Lords, and had failed to pass into law within the allotted time-span.